-Mrs.Fred H., Jerry McDonald, Ivy Rose, Richie Mitch, Jesse White and several locals dropped in and the house was frequented by ramblers as something BIG was happening... we drank many rivers.
-The music that came out of those sessions is the ground work of what you hear when you think the links below.
+Mrs.Fred H. Blakely (Mantra's planetary partner & beloved wife at the time), along with Jerry McDonald, Ivy Rose, Richie Mitch, Jesse White and several locals dropped in to jam on occasion.
+The house was frequented by rowdy ramblers - something BIG was certainly happening!
+We drank many rivers before swallowing the worm... the music that came out of those sessions serves as the ground-work that you hear when you think the links below.